Optimizing Crop Management with Reinforcement Learning and Imitation Learning

-In IL, the agent learns to accomplish a task by mimicking the behavior of an expert \cite{osa2018algorithmic}, as opposed to learning from scratch by trial-and-error in RL \cite{hussein2017imitation}.
-For the crop management problem, when an expert policy is provided, behavior cloning, the simplest form of IL, can be applied to train a new policy network, $\pi(s,\theta)$, with the parameters $\theta$, as follows.
+Imitation learning trains the agent to perform a task by mimicking the behavior of an expert \cite{osa2018algorithmic}.
+As opposed to learning from scratch by trial-and-error in RL \cite{hussein2017imitation}, with IL the agent learns a mapping between the observations and desired actions determined by the expert, which simplifies the learning process of complex problems.
+For the crop management problem, not all state variables from the simulator can be achieved or measured by farmers.
+Thus, the agent should only utilize state variables that are accessible to farmers during real-world deployment.
+Given any state $s$, denote $s^o$ as the observable state which contains variables from $s$ that are observable or measurable by farmers.
+Under partial observation, on each day $t$, the agent receives $s^o_t$.
+The goal of the agent is to learn an optimal policy $\pi(s^o_t,\theta)$ that outputs an action $a^o_t$ identical to $a_t$, where $a_t$ is the action determined by the expert given $s_t$.
+Behavior cloning, the simplest form of IL, can be applied to train the policy under partial observation as follows.
 We first collect demonstrations, state-action pairs $(s, a)$, from the expert policy and store them into a dataset $\mathcal{D}$.
-Then, the policy network is updated by minimizing the loss function: $L(\theta) = \sum_{s\in \mathcal{D}}\|\pi(s,\theta)-a\|$, which represent the difference between the output of the policy network with $s$ as the input, and $a$, the action determined by the expert policy given $s$.
+Then, the policy network of the agent is updated by minimizing the loss function

+The loss function represents the difference between the output of the policy network with $s^o$ as the input, and the action $a$ determined by the expert policy given $s$.